kensiprell/ktorio.github.io/quickstart/quickstart/gradle.md

 }
 ```

-You can now run Gradle (just `gradle` or `./gradlew` if using the wrapper)
-to fetch dependencies and verify everything is set up correctly.
+You can now run Gradle (just `gradle` or `./gradlew` if using the wrapper) to fetch dependencies and verify everything is set up correctly.

-## Configure logging
+## Configure Logging
 {: #logging}

-If you want to log application events and useful information,
-you can read about it further in the [logging](/servers/logging.html) page.
+If you want to log application events and other useful information, you can find out how on the [logging](/servers/logging.html) page.